 Let me ask you an honest question.
 Do you have the skills and talent within your business to take it forward in strength?

 We often talk about a company’s ability to grow in terms of capacity – do they have enough staff in key roles, do they need to grow their team?
-But what sometimes gets forgotten is whether your company needs to increase its skill and knowledge base to cope with growth (see our previous blog for more about how having the right team is crucial to making growth sustainable).
+But what sometimes gets forgotten is whether your company needs to increase its skill and knowledge base to cope with growth.

 Most companies are started by someone with a skill or knowledge that can be sold – whether that takes the form of a product or service – the entrepreneur enters a very steep learning curve trying to acquire all the additional skills he or she needs to build a business.
 But they will always remain specialists in the thing they started the business to do.